Covering Your Boat is the First Step

 Supporting your boat cover is the second most important thing to do to help make sure it lasts as long as it should.
 A properly cared for and supported cover can easily outlast its warranty!
 Tying your cover down is great, but supporting it really goes hand in hand with tying it down.
 When you both support and tie the cover down, you can create a nice tented effect, which will help to make sure water runs off the cover efficiently.
 As we said earlier, water pooling on your cover will only degrade the material, and no one wants to have to replace their cover because of something that could have been easily avoided.

-You can support your cover in a number of ways, depending on the layout of your boat.
+You can support your boat cover in a number of ways, depending on the layout of your boat.
 The most important type of boat to use supports for would be a pontoon, simply because there isn’t a lot sticking up above the rails.
 Bass boats come with built in supports- pedestal seats!
 Just leave your seats up and fold the backs down.
 Boats like center consoles will already be somewhat supported because of the console’s height.
 With any type of boat, purchasing (or crafting your own) supports can never hurt.
 A boat cover support system or boat cover support pole is an easy way to offer your cover support and help it last for years to come.

 Reinforcing Your Cover

-Another way to help make sure your cover has a nice, long life is to reinforce it at any sharp points.
+Another way to help make sure your boat cover has a nice, long life is to reinforce it at any sharp points.
 Windshields can sometimes have very pointy edges, especially on older boats.
 Reinforcing your cover with extra material in those places can make a world of difference in its strength.
 Even though our materials are extremely tear resistant, they can still be punctured by a sharp object.
 Our reinforcement kit is a very thick and durable vinyl material which has an adhesive backing, allowing you to easily cut it to size, peel the backing off, and place it on the inside of the cover wherever the reinforcement is needed.
 Many of our covers already come reinforced, but not all.

 Yet another option for big areas with very sharp corners, like windshields, would be to pad the area with something.
 Our customers have shared with us a few items they have used, but the best one we have heard of is swimming noodles.
 A swimming noodle (cut on one side horizontally to allow it to sit on top of the windshield) can be cut to size and placed around the windshield to offer padding throughout the whole width of the windshield.
 There is no need to allow your cover to be damaged by something sharp on your boat when it can be so easily prevented- be sure to reinforce your cover around your sharp edges so you don’t end up having to repair it.